MicrosoftDocs/OfficeDocs-SharePoint/OneDriveForBusiness/set-retention.md

 description: "Learn how to specify how long the files of deleted users are preserved using the OneDrive admin center. "
 ---

-# Set the default file retention for deleted OneDrive users
+# Set the OneDrive retention for deleted users

 If a user's Office 365 account is deleted, their OneDrive for Business files are preserved for a period of time that you can specify.